dianabarrientoss/CMYO/README.md

 ## 📖 Overview

-This workflow was designed to analyze Whole Exome Sequencing (WES) data from a family with a child affected by congenital myopathy.
-The analysis done in Rstudio includes: data import, variant filtering and trio-based analysis segregation, candidate variant prioritization based on autosomal recessive, de novo autosomal dominant, compound heterozygous, and hemizygous inheritance models Candidate variants were further evaluated using population and disease databases.
+This workflow was designed to analyze Whole Exome Sequencing (WES) data from a family with a child affected by MYHRE SYNDROME; MYHRS.
+The analysis done in Rstudio includes: data import, variant filtering and trio-based analysis segregation, candidate variant prioritization based on autosomal recessive, de novo autosomal dominant, compound heterozygous, and hemizygous inheritance models.
+Candidate variants were further evaluated using population and disease databases.

 ## 📂 Repository Structure